Our Shiplap Bathroom Before and After Transformation

 Hardware

 I chose these inexpensive matte black knobs and these handles to tie into the black framed mirrors.
-I love the knobs, my husband isn’t sold on the handles.
-They are a bit modern so we may swap them out for something a little more rustic, like this.
-Either way, adding this hardware really kicked the vanity vibe up a notch.
+I love the knobs; my husband isn’t sold on the handles.
+They are a bit modern, so we may swap them out for something a little more rustic.
+Either way, adding new hardware really kicked the vanity vibe up a notch.

 Accessories

-The best part about these mini renovations is getting to decorate it at the end.
-Am I right???
-I really wanted to balance modern and rustic in this bathroom and I knew the exact thing this bathroom needed: Color and warm wood tones!
+The best part about these mini renovations is getting to decorate it at the end, am I right???
+I really wanted to balance modern and rustic in this bathroom, and I knew exactly what it needed: color and warm wood tones!

 Shiplap Bathroom with gray cabinets and ruggable rug

 The wood shelves help a bit but I needed more.
-This Ruggable Kamran rug we have in there helps a bit too (I’m almost wishing I went a bit darker with the colors).
-I hung up this bird nest art which I love (and it’s available in the art shop folks).
-I found the black frame first at a thrift shop and printed the art to fit.
+This Ruggable Kamran rug we have in there helps a bit, too (I’m almost wishing I went a bit darker with the colors).
+I found this black frame at a thrift shop, then chose this bird nest art to fit and had it printed.

-I also picked up this rustic wood stool from a thrift store and it’s the perfect added touch next to the tub.
-I use it as a little makeup stool and as a towel holder when I’m taking a bath.
+I also picked up this rustic wood stool from an antique store, and it’s the perfect added touch next to the tub.
+I use it as a little makeup stool and as a towel holder when I bathe.

 Votivo Candle in a bathroom

-Behind the tub area is my grandmother’s antique mirror used as a tray to hold an old mason jar of epsom salts, a little succulent and whatever bath thingy I’m into at the moment.
-I do need some more art in this room so stay tuned!
+Behind the tub area is my grandmother’s antique mirror used as a tray to hold an old mason jar of Epsom salts, a little succulent, and whatever bath thingy I’m into at the moment.
+I need some more art in this room, so stay tuned!

 close up of a blue mason jar filled with epsom salts on an antique mirror